zrmartin71/THM_Write-Ups/Network_Services_Tasks9&10.md

 |   **-T4**	|  Set timing template (higher is faster) *range from 0-5*	|
 ||	|

-*You can also view what all of these do by using the man command or namp -h.
-I just put it here for convience.*
+*You can also view what all of these do by using the man command or nmap -h.
+I just put it here for convenience.*

 1.)
 How many ports are open on the target machine?